ashrocket/air_sched/readme.md

 **TODOs**

  1. Update Schedule Importer to use a fast upsert methodology so schedule_ids don't need to be destroyed if they haven't changed.
-Most likely a Blob Checksum, or a diff_set.
+Most likely a Blob Checksum, or a diff_set. - done
- 2. Update BrandedConnection builder and later states to check against existing datasets and only update changes.
+ 2. Update BrandedConnection builder and later states to check against existing datasets and only update changes. - done
- 3. Add realtime log viewing to Admin Console
+ 3. Add realtime log viewing to Admin Console - done
- 4. Refactor Import StateMachine to a real state machine
+ 4. Refactor Import StateMachine to a real state machine  - done
- 5. Implement RouteMap Exporter as a statemachine
+ 5. Implement RouteMap Exporter as a statemachine - done
+ 6. Replace sidetiq with sidekiq-cron